ember-learn/ember-blog/source/2019-06-16-ember-3-11-released.md

 Ember.js is the core framework for building ambitious web applications.

 ### Changes in Ember.js 3.11
 Ember.js 3.11 is an incremental, backwards compatible release of Ember with bugfixes, performance improvements, and minor deprecations.
-There is COUNT (#) new feature, COUNT (#) deprecations, and COUNT (#) bugfixes in this version.
+There is four (4) new feature, one (1) deprecations, and several bugfixes in this version.

 #### New Features (4)